nicoloval/NEMtropy/README.md

 Dependencies
 ------------

-NEMtropy uses ==numba== library.
+NEMtropy uses <code>numba<code> library.
 It can be installed via pip by running in your terminal the following command:

 ```